 There are four categories:

-Junior Eco Champion – open to Logan school students (primary or secondary) who have helped the natural environment.
-This could include:
+Open to Logan school students (primary or secondary) who have helped the natural environment.

 Eco-actions undertaken by the 2019 winners include:

 Norman has held a Sustainable House Open Day for the past 3 years to teach others about sustainable products he uses, including efficient heating system, methane biogas plant, a converted bicycle to an electric bike, young edible food forest and ways to catch rainwater run off for grey water use.